roetlich/pointless-syntax-highlighting-vscode/README.md

 ![Screenshot](./ScreenShot.png)

-With the commenting out code sections and paring parantheses and braces will also work.
+With this extension commenting out code sections (Ctr+/ or Cmd+/) and paring parantheses/braces will also work.